cBioPortal/datahub/seedDB/gene_update_dec_16_2020.md

-Gene Table Updates Jan 2021
+# Gene Table Updates Jan 2021

-1. New seed database gene info tables are constructed based on [HGNC](https://www.genenames.org/download/statistics-and-files/)
+We recently updated our gene tables (main and alias) in cBioPortal public database, and seed database (Download here "put link to new seed DB"), based on the latest [HGNC](https://www.genenames.org/download/statistics-and-files/) with small modifications (see details below).
+The step-by-step process for constructing the tables, along with the scripts for automating the process can be find here (link to scripts / readme in importer).

-"Complete dataset download links" -> "Complete HGNC approved dataset" (miRNA genes excluded)
+1. HGNC table used: "Complete dataset download links" -> "Complete HGNC approved dataset" (miRNA genes excluded)

-2. To reduce loss in data availability, some extra [genes](#gene_supp) are attached.
+2. To reduce loss in data availability, some extra genes are attached.
+Complete lists [here](#gene_supp).

-3. Some gene entries are updated, in accordance to latest NCBI and/or HGNC.
-Complete list can be found [here](#gene_update).
+3. All data files are updated accordingly
+  - gene entries updated: complete lists [here](#gene_update).
+  - eliminate duplciate symbol <> entrez_ID mapping: complete lists [here](#duplicate_mapping_removal)
+  - For local instances, the process for updating data files can be automated by running this script: https://github.com/cBioPortal/datahub-study-curation-tools/pull/29
 *These genes may appear "missing" in certain queries.
 Update listed are also applied to all data files.*

-4. Genes symbols mapping to multiple entrez IDs are now updated to mapping to single entrez IDs.
-- The list of eliminated symbol <> entrez_ID mapping can be found [here](#duplicate_mapping_removal)
-- The removals listed are also applied to all data files

-# <a name="gene_supp"></a>Supplemental Gene Lists
+## <a name="gene_supp"></a>Supplemental Gene Lists
-## <a name="main_gene_supp"></a>Main (427 genes)
+### <a name="main_gene_supp"></a>Main (427 genes)
 - IGLV@	3546	other
 - LINC00417	100874164	ncRNA
 - MMVP1	50951	unknown